Holiday Highlights

 The ride then descends through Bridlington’s Old Town for a final spin along the promenade.
 With its views of Flamborough Head, famous for its stunning white cliffs further to the east this is a fitting end to your Way of the Roses cycling journey with Skedaddle.
 Handshakes and slaps on the back accepted and photos dutifully taken its time for a well deserved lunch and ice cream.

-Time now to load the bikes on the trailer and hop aboard our support vehicle(s) for the return journey to York (approx. 1.5hrs).
-Once back in York, we’ll reunite those travelling by car with their vehicles or drop those departing by train at the station.
+Time now to load the bikes on the trailer and hop aboard our support vehicle(s) for the return journey to Thirsk (approx. 1.5hrs).
+Once back in Thirsk, we’ll reunite those travelling by car with their vehicles or drop those departing by train at the station.
+If travelling by train please book trains departing no earlier than 6pm.

 The Cycling